 Supervision of Children in Cougar Village

 University Housing is dedicated to fostering a safe and respectful living environment for all members of our community.
-Out of concern for the safety and well being of minor children living in Cougar Village, University Housing has developed the following expectations and guidelines regarding child supervision in conjunction with the Department of Child and Family Services (DCFS) and Southern Illinois University Police Department (SIUPD):
+Out of concern for the safety and well being of minor children living in Cougar Village, University Housing has developed the following expectations and guidelines regarding child supervision in conjunction with the Department of Child and Family Services (DCFS) and SIUE Police Department:

 • As outlined in the University Housing Living Guide, parents and guardians are expected to provide appropriate supervision for all children living in University Housing.

-• No child under the age of 10 should be left at home or in the community unsupervised.
+• No child under the age of 10 should be left unsupervised at home or in the community.

 • A child 10 years of age or older may be left unattended if the child is developmentally ready.
 Being ready to stay home alone or being ready to baby-sit other children means your child is able to understand the following information:

 (First Year and Upper-Class)